karan-10001/karan-10001/README.md

 ### 👨🏻‍💻 &nbsp;About Me :

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science And Engineering at the University of Jaypee University Of Engineering And Technology.\
-🌱 &nbsp;I'm on track for learning more about Full-stack development, Data Analytics, Cyber Security, and Cloud Computing(SaaS).\
+🌱 &nbsp;I'm on track for learning more about Full-stack development, Data Analytics, Cyber Security.\
-✍️ &nbsp;In my free time, I persue ethical hacking and typing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at karanpratapsingh10001@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [resume](https://drive.google.com/file/d/1lFzopwoWtiqaTOoWsz4VRy0cQrIZwj26/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!